markdown-it/markdown-it/docs/development.md

     block and inline rules are usually faster.
   - Sometimes, it's enough to only modify the renderer, for example, to add header IDs or `target="_blank"` for the links.
-  - Plug-ins should not require the `markdown-it` package as dependency in `package.json`.
+  - Plugins should not require the `markdown-it` package as dependency in `package.json`.
     If you need access to internals, those are available via a parser instance, passed on plugin load.
 See properties of main class and nested objects.
 2. Search existing